aymanaboghonim/elmentor-landing-page-clean/docs/README.md

 Welcome to the documentation for the Elmentor Landing Page.
 This directory contains comprehensive guides for development, deployment, and design.

+> **Note:** This documentation has been reorganized and consolidated for better maintainability and clarity as part of our ongoing improvements to the project structure.

 ## Documentation Structure

 - **[Development Guide](./development/DEVELOPMENT_GUIDE.md)**: Complete guide for developers working on this project